BYLAWS FOR NEW JERSEY HUMANIST NETWORK, INC.

 Section 3: Dissolution

 Amendments to these Bylaws must be approved by the general membership at an Annual Membership Meeting or Special Membership Meeting, in person or by digital means of communication.
-Amendments must first be approved by two thirds of the Board, and the general membership must be notified of the proposed amendments at least 40 days before the meeting at which the vote on the amendments shall be taken.
+Amendments must first be approved by two-thirds of the Board, and the general membership must be notified of the proposed amendments at least four (4) weeks before the meeting at which the vote on the amendments shall be taken.
 A two-thirds majority of the general membership voting is required for approval.
 If the vote is held via email or other digital means of communication, members shall be given four (4) weeks to cast their vote.

 Published on 6/27/21 at 9:18 PM